Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 First week

 The swelling begins to decrease from the third day.
 Bruises, when present, go through a colour evolution (purple, green, yellow) before disappearing completely in one to two weeks.
-The stitches are removed between five and seven days.
+The sutures are removed between five and seven days.
 Avoid physical exertion and anything that increases pressure in the area.

 Second to fourth week